DotnetSquad/metrodata-idle-management-system/README.md

 # Metrodata Idle Management System
-Sistem untuk mengelola karyawan dengan status _idle_.
+System for manage employees with _idle_ status.

 ## Description
-Metrodata Idle Management System adalah sebuah aplikasi untuk mengelola karyawan yang sudah menyelesaikan coding camp dan berstatus _idle_.
+Metrodata Idle Management System is an application to manage employees who have completed coding camp and have _idle_ status.
-Aplikasi ini dapat memantau karyawan mana saja yang masih berstatus _idle_, sehingga dapat ditempatkan pada projek internal maupun projek client.
+This application can monitor which employees are still in _idle_ status, so they can be placed on internal projects or client projects

 ## Getting Started
 ### Installation